M. B. Ravindranath

 Colonel Magod Basappa Ravindranath VrC was an Indian Army officer.
 He was awarded the Vir Chakra for his actions in the Battle of Tololing during Kargil War in 1999.
 He was commanding the Indian Army's 2 Rajputana Rifles battalion that successfully captured the strategic heights of Tololing, Point 4590 and Black Rock in the Drass sector that dominated the Srinagar - Leh Highway (NH 1D), the first major victory that changed the course of the Kargil War.

 Early life

 Ravindranath was born to Sarojamma and Magod Basappa in 1959 in Kunduru in Honnali Taluk, Davangere district, Karnataka, India.
 His father was a school teacher.
-He completed his school education at Sainik School, Vijayapura.
+He completed his school education at Sainik School, Bijapur.

 Military career

 Ravindranath attended the National Defence Academy from 1976 to 1979, and then passed out from the Indian Military Academy in 1980.
 He was commissioned into the 17 MADRAS REGIMENT.
 He was moved to 21 RAJRIF in Feb 1985.
 He later commanded 2 RAJPUTANA RIFLES during Kargil Operations.
 He was first posted to Arunachal Pradesh, and was then posted as an instructor at the military training school in Mhow.
 He spent five years in Mhow before being posted to a unit on counter-insurgency operations in Jammu and Kashmir (J&K), where he served in 1986–87.
 Ravindranath served again in J&K in 1989–90, 1994–96 and finally in 1999.